dauparas/LigandMPNN/README.md

 ```

 ### 17 --chains_to_design
-Specify which chains (e.g. "ABC") need to be redesigned, other chains will be kept fixed.
+Specify which chains (e.g. "A,B,C") need to be redesigned, other chains will be kept fixed.
 Outputs in seqs/backbones will still have atoms/sequences for the whole input PDB.
 ```
 python run.py \
         --model_type "ligand_mpnn" \
         --seed 111 \
         --pdb_path "./inputs/4GYT.pdb" \
         --out_folder "./outputs/chains_to_design" \
-        --chains_to_design "B"
+        --chains_to_design "A,B"
 ```
 ### 18 --parse_these_chains_only
-Parse and design only specified chains (e.g. "ABC").
+Parse and design only specified chains (e.g. "A,B,C").
 Outputs will have only specified chains.
 ```
 python run.py \
         --model_type "ligand_mpnn" \
         --seed 111 \
         --pdb_path "./inputs/4GYT.pdb" \
         --out_folder "./outputs/parse_these_chains_only" \
-        --parse_these_chains_only "B"
+        --parse_these_chains_only "A,B"
 ```

 ### 19 --model_type "ligand_mpnn"